Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Tennessee, Knoxville

-Restrictions: EHS approval required for all flights.
-Neyland Stadium TFR strictly enforced during football games.
-No flights over campus buildings without prior approval.
+Restrictions: EHS approval required before any flight.
+Neyland Stadium TFR during all athletic events.
+No flights over campus buildings, residence halls, medical facilities, or crowds.

 YesOffice of Environmental Health & Safety — ehs@utk.edu